content-services/zest/release/docs/ContainerContainerPullThroughDistributionResponse.md

 `func (o *ContainerContainerPullThroughDistributionResponse) UnsetRepository()`

 UnsetRepository ensures that no value is present for Repository, not even an explicit nil
+### GetPulpHref

+`func (o *ContainerContainerPullThroughDistributionResponse) GetPulpHref() string`

+GetPulpHref returns the PulpHref field if non-nil, zero value otherwise.

+### GetPulpHrefOk

+`func (o *ContainerContainerPullThroughDistributionResponse) GetPulpHrefOk() (*string, bool)`

+GetPulpHrefOk returns a tuple with the PulpHref field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPulpHref

+`func (o *ContainerContainerPullThroughDistributionResponse) SetPulpHref(v string)`

+SetPulpHref sets PulpHref field to given value.

+### HasPulpHref

+`func (o *ContainerContainerPullThroughDistributionResponse) HasPulpHref() bool`

+HasPulpHref returns a boolean if a field has been set.

 ### GetNoContentChangeSince

 `func (o *ContainerContainerPullThroughDistributionResponse) GetNoContentChangeSince() string`